 During your stay, our staff will work to meet all of your needs.
 Your obstetrician and pediatrician will check in with you and your baby daily.
 And our nursing staff will teach you and your family everything you need to know to prepare you for a safe and confident return home with your new baby.
-Watch the video below to get a feel for how your visit will go and see everything we offer.

 As part of the CHOP Care Network, pediatricians and neonatologists from Children’s Hospital of Philadelphia care for patients on our Pediatric Unit, in our Well Nursery, in Labor & Delivery and in our Level II Neonatal Intensive Care Unit.
 These physicians are on-site at Grand View Hospital 24/7 for those in the nursery, those who need additional care and those who have experienced a complicated birth, or for an emergency consultation.

 Fetal monitoring often restricts laboring moms from moving around.
 We offer moms a new Bluetooth-enabled monitoring system that completely eliminates the wires and belts that can limit comfort and prevent mobility.
 Now you can turn in bed, walk around the room, use a peanut ball and even shower—all while we continually monitor your heartbeat, your baby’s heartbeat, and the frequency and duration of your contractions.